 CISSP | CCNA | AWS Architect | CCISO Associate | Blue Team | TCM Security | OffSec (in progress)

-I spent years championing IT and security for school districts and a boarding school - small teams, tight budgets, and infrastructure that had to just work.
-I know what it's like to be the only person standing between a school network and the next phishing campaign.
+I spent years championing IT and security for school districts and a boarding school: small teams, tight budgets, and infrastructure that had to just work.
+I know what it's like to be the only person standing between a school network and the next disaster.

 No SIEM.
 No syslog server.
 No monitoring at all.
 You're not behind, you're just getting started.